TuxInvader/focal-mainline-builder/README.md

 This enables hosting multple kernels in the same PPA.
 Use with `--exclude=tools,udebs` to stop duplicate packages being built.
 Default is `no`

+* Series: You can pass `--series=[focal|groovy|...]` to set the ubuntu version you're building for.
+Default is `focal`

+* Patch: You can pass a patch version to apply upstream patch to the ubuntu kernel.
+  Eg `--patch=v5.11.21` to patch v5.11.20 upto v5.11.21.
+Default is `no`